A rare and stunning Philodendron is the Philodendron Paraiso Verde plant.

 How do you take care of a Philodendron Paraiso plant?

 The Philodendron Paraiso plant thrives in warm, humid environments.
-Maintain its hydration by keeping its soil moist and watering the plant every other day.
+Maintain hydration by keeping its soil moist and watering the plant every other day.
 Place the plant in bright, dappled sunlight for the healthiest, greenest leaves.

 Is the Philodendron Paraiso plant fast-growing?